ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/integer-squaring.md

-    feedback".[^1] After reflecting on the challenges that you faced and identifying areas for improvement, make a list of SMART goals that will enable you to more effectively put a specific technical skill into practice, follow your plan, and work to continually to improve.[^2] You can learn more about how to best reflect on your experiences and improve for before starting your next project by reviewing the [technical skills](proactive-skills/technical-skills/introduction-technical-skills/)
+    feedback".[^1] After reflecting on the challenges that you faced and identifying areas for improvement, make a list of SMART goals that will enable you to more effectively put a specific technical skill into practice, follow your plan, and continually work to improve.[^2] You can learn more about how to best reflect on your experiences and improve before starting your next project by reviewing the [technical skills](proactive-skills/technical-skills/introduction-technical-skills/)
     that a proactive programmer should master!